Skip to content

 Psychiatric Mental Health Nurse Practitioner Information & Outcomes

 The family psychiatric mental health nurse practitioner is an advanced clinician who has achieved a Master of Science in Nursing and provides psychiatric/mental health services to individuals across the lifespan.
 The role includes diagnosis, provision of therapies, and medication management for individuals with psychiatric/mental health problems.
 Health promotion, disease prevention and management of mental health symptoms along with family consultation and education are included in the role.
 The family psychiatric mental health nurse practitioner practices in various clinical settings including acute care and chronic care hospitals, community agencies, long term care facilities, home care, and outpatient offices.
-There are a total of 80 credit hours with 1000 clinical hours.
+There are a total of 80 credit hours with 1000 practice hours.

 The psychiatric mental health nurse practitioner graduate is prepared to: